-1 cup cherry tomatoes, quartered
+1 cup cherry tomatoes (quartered)

-a few cashews and/or macadamia nuts
+A few cashews and/or macadamia nuts

-1½ tablespoon EVOO
+1½ tablespoon Evoo

-1 teaspoon raw honey
+1 teaspoon honey

-a squeeze of lemon juice
+Squeeze of lemon juice

-a dash of nama shoyu
+Dash of nama shoyu

-2 tablespoon water
+2 tablespoons water

-meat of one firm young coconut, sliced thinly into noodles
+Meat of one firm young coconut (sliced thinly into noodles)

 1 teaspoon ume plum vinegar (optional)

 ¾ teaspoon miso

 With this in mind, I went into my kitchen to open up a young coconut to drink, and found the meat, which I had planned to blend with the water, to be very firm.

 Click the button below to download the printable PDF.

-© 2009-2015 The Rawtarian.
+© 2009-2023 The Rawtarian.

 This information is not intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.